newchuyalong/libgdx-learning/Project-Setup-Gradle.md

 ### Running from the command line

 ### Running from the command line
-Once you have the ANDROID_HOME environment variable pointing at the Android SDK, you can use the following to run gradle tasks:
+Once you have the ANDROID_HOME environment variable pointing at the Android SDK, you can use the following to run gradle tasks:--

-On Windows:
+On Windows:--
 `gradlew clean`
-On Mac IS or linux
+On Mac IS or linux --
 `./gradlew clean`
 #### Running the desktop project
 `./gradlew desktop:run`